mithril-security/blindbox/docs/index.md

 ________________________________________________________

 - Try our [“Quick tour”](./docs/getting-started/quick-tour.ipynb) API demo
-- [Tackle](./docs/getting-started/confidential_computing.md) the technologies we use to ensure privacy
+- [Discover](./docs/getting-started/confidential_computing.md) the technologies we use to ensure privacy
-- Check out how the BlindBox demo API works [under the hood!](./docs/getting-started/under-the-hood.md), a preview of the future of BlindBox
+- Check out how the BlindBox demo API works [under the hood!](./docs/getting-started/under-the-hood.md)
-- [Dive into](./docs/getting-started/why-blindbox.md) why we are developping BlindBox and its possible use cases
+- [Dive into](./docs/getting-started/why-blindbox.md) why we are developing BlindBox and its possible use cases

 ## 🙋 Getting help
 ________________________________________________________